-If a multiple relationship exists prior to either party entering the learning environment, it is the responsibility of the administrator, faculty, staff or student to take steps to ensure that neither party has an official evaluative relationship with regards to the other, and to inform the program chair so that appropriate assignments or other actions can be taken so as to avoid compromising the learning environment.
+If a multiple relationship exists prior to either party entering the learning environment, it is the responsibility of the student, administrator, faculty or staff or to take steps to ensure that neither party has an official evaluative or therapeutic relationship with regards to the other, and to inform the program director so that appropriate assignments or other actions can be taken so as to avoid compromising the learning environment.
 Failure to appropriately acknowledge multiple relationships will be considered a serious breach of personal and professional ethics and subject to appropriate sanctions depending upon the circumstances, from a verbal warning up to and including dismissal.

 Persons over whom administration, faculty or staff have supervisory, evaluative or other authority shall not be exploited by said role.
-If an evaluative relationship exists between a student and an administrator, faculty or staff and a multiple relationship is entered into by an administrator, faculty or staff, the administrator, faculty or staff may be considered to have seriously breached ethics of professional conduct and will be subject to appropriate sanctions depending upon the circumstances, from a verbal warning up to and including dismissal.
+If an evaluative relationship exists between a student and an administrator, faculty or staff member and a multiple relationship is entered into by an administrator, faculty, staff or student, the administrator, faculty, staff or student may be considered to have seriously breached ethics of professional conduct and will be subject to appropriate sanctions depending upon the circumstances.

-In cases of multiple relationships involving students and administrator, faculty or staff, the program chair will review the circumstances and will make a judgment regarding the matter.
+In cases of multiple relationships involving students and administrator, faculty or staff, the program director will review the circumstances and will make a judgment regarding the matter.
 Based on the facts of the matter, appropriate sanctions will be determined and implemented upon consultation with the vice president or president.
 Sanctions may be appealed to the president.
 The decision of the president is final.

-If a potentially harmful multiple relationship should arise, it is the responsibility of the professional to resolve it with regard for the best interests of the affected person or institution and in compliance with the APA Ethics Code.
+If a potentially harmful multiple relationship should arise, it is the responsibility of the professional/individual to resolve it with regard for the best interests of the affected person or institution and in compliance with the APA Ethics Code.